spraints/spraints.github.com/_posts/2012-02-15-accurate-and-lazy-config-errors.markdown

 And, the output:

-{% highlight plain %}
     :ok
     :yes
-Note that the error happens the line before this one (this line = 24) wacky.rb:4:in `driver=': Driver cannot be :fail (ArgumentError)
+    Note that the error happens the line before this one (this line = 24) wacky.rb:4:in `driver=': Driver cannot be :fail (ArgumentError) from wacky.rb:23
-	from wacky.rb:23
-{% endhighlight %}

 I don't think I'd use this on a general purpose library, because of the ease of creating an infinite loop...